Havana Plan Piloto: Narcotics

-Apalachin
+Apalachin meeting

-On November 14, 1957, Joe "The Barber" Barbara's estate in Apalachin, New York was used to hold a large meeting of over 100 mafiosi from the United States, Italy and Cuba.
+On 14 November 1957, Joe "The Barber" Barbara's estate in Apalachin, New York was used to hold a large meeting of over 100 mafiosi from the United States, Italy and Cuba.
 Cuba was one of the Apalachin topics of discussion, particularly the gambling and narcotics smuggling interests of La Cosa Nostra on the island.
 The international narcotics trade was also an important topic on the Apalachin agenda.
 The New York garment industry interests and rackets, such as loansharking to the business owners and control of garment center trucking, were other important topics on the Apalachin agenda.

 Cuba was one of the Apalachin topics of discussion, particularly the gambling and narcotics smuggling interests of La Cosa Nostra on the island.
 The international narcotics trade was also an important topic on the Apalachin agenda.

-The Apalachin Mafia meeting took place at 625 McFall Road in Apalachin, New York, on November 14, 1957.
+The Apalachin Mafia meeting took place at 625 McFall Road in Apalachin, New York, on 14 November 1957.
 Allegedly, the meeting was held to discuss various topics including loansharking, narcotics trafficking, and gambling, along with dividing the illegal operations controlled by the recently murdered Albert Anastasia.
 An estimated 100 Mafiosi from the United States, Italy, and Cuba are thought to have attended this meeting.
 Immediately after the Anastasia murder that October, and after taking control of the Luciano crime family, renamed the Genovese crime family, from Frank Costello, Vito Genovese wanted to legitimize his new power by holding a national Cosa Nostra meeting.